leventeliu/goproc/README.md

 # goproc

-goproc is a golang module containing components for process control.
+goproc is a golang module containing components for goroutine and timer control.

 ## Basic Components